 There are three major parties engaged in each construction project: the owner, the contractor, as well as the management team.
 A building contractor is always responsible for planning and coordinating construction activities, as well as ensuring that the project is completed on time and within budget.

-There are different types of contractors for each specific work because every work needs different skill and execution standards.
+There are different types of contractors in construction for each specific work because every work needs different skill and execution standards.
 The contractors are responsible for the whole construction phase as well as must select the most effective techniques for completing the project according to the specifications.

 Big construction projects may need the involvement of a greater number of contracting firms to complete.
 Many various categories of contractors may be on the site at the same time, conducting the same task in different places.